 "If you have been wrongly found guilty in the Crown Court you can apply for permission (also known as 'leave') to appeal against your conviction to the Court of Appeal (Criminal Division) by serving a notice and grounds of appeal within 28 days of your conviction"

 If you have been wrongly found guilty in the Crown Court you can apply for permission (also known as 'leave') to appeal against your conviction to the Court of Appeal (Criminal Division).
-This is done by serving an Application for Permission to Appeal together with Grounds of Appeal within 28 days of your conviction on the Crown Court where you were convicted.
-If you are granted permission the Court of Appeal will examine the grounds of appeal and decide if the conviction is safe (in which case the conviction will stand) or unsafe (in which case the conviction will be set aside).
+This is done by serving an Application for Permission to Appeal together with Grounds of Appeal within 28 days of your conviction on the Registrar of Criminal Appeals.
+If you are granted permission to appeal the Court of Appeal will then examine each ground of appeal and decide if the conviction is safe (in which case the conviction will stand) or unsafe (in which case the conviction will be quashed).